The Gromov width of Bott-Samelson varieties: Introduction

 \section{Introduction}

-The Gromov width of a $2n$-dimensional symplectic manifold is the largest capacity $a$ for which there exists a ball in $\mathbb R^{2n}$ of radius $\sqrt{a/\pi}$ which, while equipped with the standard symplectic form, can be symplectically embedded in this manifold.
+The Gromov width of a $2n$-dimensional symplectic manifold is the largest capacity $a$ for which a ball in $\mathbb R^{2n}$ of radius $\sqrt{a/\pi}$, equipped with the standard symplectic form, can be symplectically embedded in this manifold.
+By Darboux Theorem, this symplectic invariant is a positive number; it originates in the work of Gromov's while proving his celebrated non-squeezing theorem (\cite{Gro}).
+There have been many works dedicated to the computation or estimates of the Gromov width of symplectic manifolds (see e.g.~\cite{biran, kartol,LMZ,Cas,FLP,HLS} and references therein).

 In this paper, we compute the Gromov width of the Bott-Samelson varieties which are natural desingularizations of complex Schubert varieties.
+In particular, we extend the results on the Gromov width of rational coadjoint orbits of connected simple compact Lie groups obtained in~\cite{FLP}.
+Gromov widths are closely related to Seshadri constants of line bundles (see~\cite{MDP}).
+The latter have been busily investigated in algebraic geometry as a measure of local positivity (see e.g. Chap.5 in~\cite{Laz04}).
+From our computation of the Gromov width, we derive an estimate for the Seshadri constants of ample line bundles on Bott-Samelson varieties.